aantonttu/avg-search-back/README.md

 # Team 24 (AVG) backend
 Developers : Anton Antonov, Vladislav Poljakov, German Hanmamedov

+# Setup guide
+- Clone master branch
+- Gradle will automatically configure project
+- If there are errors (red text) on getters and setters, so you need to press Ctrl+Shift+A in IntelliJ IDEA, write plugins and click on it, then select Marketplace tab and download Lombok plugin, then in pop-up message click Enable on Annotation Processing.

 ### Main URL
 - Movies : http://localhost:8080/api/movies/
 - Comments : http://localhost:8080/api/comments/